Recycled Lives

 A sizeable minority of people with no particular connection to Eastern religions now believe in reincarnation.
 The rise in popularity of this belief over the last century and a half is directly traceable to the impact of the nineteenth century's largest and most influential Western esoteric movement, the Theosophical Society.
 In Recycled Lives, Julie Chajes looks at the rebirth doctrines of the matriarch of Theosophy, the controversial occultist Helena Petrovna Blavatsky (1831-1891).
 Examining her teachings in detail, Chajes places them in the context of multiple dimensions of nineteenth-century intellectual and cultural life.
 In particular, she explores Blavatsky's readings (and misreadings) of Spiritualist currents, scientific theories, Platonism, and Hindu and Buddhist thought.
 These in turn are set in relief against broader nineteenth-century American and European trends.
 The chapters come together to reveal the contours of a modern perspective on reincarnation that is inseparable from the nineteenth-century discourses within which it emerged, and which has shaped how people in the West tend to view reincarnation today.

-Julie Chajes is a cultural historian interested in the ways religion, science, and scholarship intersected in nineteenth-century Britain and America.
-She is particularly interested in the literature of Spiritualism and occultism and what it reveals about the overlaps between heterodox religiosity and "mainstream" culture.
-Born in Brazil and raised in the UK, Dr. Chajes teaches at Tel Aviv University.
-Her articles have dealt with such topics as gender, Orientalism, emergent critical categories and the appropriation of scientific and medical theories in modern forms of religion.
+Julie Chajes is a cultural historian who studies the ways in which religion, science, and scholarship intersected in nineteenth-century Britain and America.
+She is particularly interested in the literature of Spiritualism and occultism, and in what it reveals about the overlaps between heterodox religiosity and mainstream culture.
+Born in Brazil and raised in the UK, Dr. Chajes's research has addressed topics such as gender, Orientalism, emergent critical categories, and the appropriation of scientific and medical theories in modern forms of religion.